Lupinus: Uses

 The legume seeds of lupins, commonly called lupin beans, were popular with the Romans, who cultivated the plants throughout the Roman Empire where the lupin is still known in extant Romance languages by names such as lupini.

 Seeds of various species of lupins have been used as a food for over 3,000 years around the Mediterranean and for as long as 6,000 years in the Andes.
 Lupins were also used by many Native American peoples of North America such as the Yavapai.
 The Andean lupin or tarwi (Lupinus mutabilis) was a widespread food in the Incan Empire; but they have never been accorded the same status as soybeans, dry peas and other pulse crops.
 The pearl lupin of the Andean highlands of South America, L. mutabilis, known locally as tarwi or chocho, was extensively cultivated, but no conscious genetic improvement other than to select for larger and water-permeable seeds seems to have been made.
 Users soaked the seed in running water to remove most of the bitter alkaloids and then cooked or toasted the seeds to make them edible, or else boiled and dried them to make kirku, reported as a pre-Columbian practice in Las Relaciones geográficas de Indias.
 Spanish domination led to a change in the eating habits of the indigenous peoples, and only recently (late 20th century onward) has interest in using lupins as a food been renewed.

 Lupins can be used to make a variety of foods both sweet and savoury, including everyday meals, traditional fermented foods, baked foods, and sauces.
 The European white lupin (L. albus) beans are commonly sold in a salty solution in jars (like olives and pickles) and can be eaten with or without the skin.
 Lupini dishes are most commonly found in Europe, especially in Portugal, Spain, Greece, and Italy.
 They are also common in Brazil and Egypt.
 In Egypt, the lupin is known in Arabic as ترمس termes, and is a popular street snack after being treated with several soakings of water, and then brined.
-In Portugal, Spain, and the Spanish Harlem district of New York, they are consumed with beer and wine.
-In the Levant and Palestine regions, the salty and chilled beans are called turmus (in تُرمُس, תורמוס) and are served as part of an apéritif or a snack.
+In Portugal, Spain, and the Spanish Harlem district of New York City, they are consumed with beer and wine.
+In the Levant region, the salty and chilled beans are called turmus (in تُرمُس, תורמוס) and are served as part of an apéritif or a snack.
 Other species, such as L. albus (white lupin), L. angustifolius (narrow-leafed lupin), and L. hirsutus (blue lupin) also have edible seeds.